Coherent synchrotron radiation by excitation of surface plasmon polariton on near-critical solid microtube surface

 The rapid progress in relativistic laser-plasma interactions has promoted the emergence of new compact radiation sources~\cite{Teubner:2009aa, Corde:2013aa, Lei:2018aa, Kumar:2025aa}.
-Furthermore, an unexplored regime of superradiance has been recently discovered where coherent radiation can be obtained by specific modulation of the bunch to make the quasiparticle travel luminally or superluminally~\cite{Vieira:2021aa}, which is distinct from the conventional superradiance mechanism~\cite{Dicke:1954aa}.
-This superluminal motion causes radiated phase fronts emitted at different times to intersect, forming an optical shock or caustic.
-At the crossing angle, the spherical waves emitted by other particles in the bunch have the same phase and thus interfere constructively.
-This new theory unlocks novel CSR in plasma-based accelerators~\cite{Malaca:2024aa}.
+Furthermore, an unexplored regime of superradiance has been recently discovered where coherent radiation can be obtained by specific modulation of the bunch to create the luminal or superluminal quasiparticle as the radiator~\cite{Vieira:2021aa}, which is distinct from the conventional superradiance mechanism~\cite{Dicke:1954aa} and free electron laser (FEL)~\cite{Pellegrini:2016aa}.
+A quasiparticle is a collective excitation of a group of underlying particles that behaves as an effective single entity~\cite{sagdeev1969nonlinear}, which can travel at any velocity without violating causality.
+Due to the superluminal motion, the wavefronts of the radiation emitted at different times can intersect to form an optical shock or caustic.
+At the crossing angle, the spherical waves are phase-aligned and interfere constructively.
+This new theory unlocks novel coherent radiation in plasma-based accelerators~\cite{Malaca:2024aa}.